ElijahCuff/Paranormal-App-Word-Banks/README.md

 - EMF, Even though smartphones have a built-in compass with magnetic field sensor, The play store is loaded with fake EMF Detectors; EMF can be messured on smartphones using the sensor for magnetic fields. the purpuse behind this project is to demonstrate that these applications do not need to be faked.

+- Random Word Generators, apparently random number generators have been "proven" to be manipulated by the mind - this is the basis behind spirit boxes that use random word generators ( if we can manipulate the outcome, so might ghosts )
+-
+- Random Sound Players, Very simmilar to Spirit Boxes randomly playing stations on the radio, these apps randomly play audio from a sound bank that doesnt contain actual words - many use the first 200 milliseconds of words and join them together randomly.